// I may receive a commission on purchases made from links.

-Danganronpa is a hard series to talk about, (and no, not just because Danganronpa is such a hard word to pronounce.)
-It’s a mystery series and much like the case in my review of Knives Out, it’s hard to talk about what makes it good without spoiling the inevitable plot twists.
+Danganronpa is a hard series to talk about (and no, not just because Danganronpa is such a hard word to pronounce).
+It’s a mystery series, and much like the case in my review of Knives Out, it’s hard to talk about what makes it good without spoiling the inevitable plot twists.
 Still, I will do my best.

 In the first game, you play a high school student named Makoto who has just been accepted into Hope’s Peak Academy, a school that is reserved for only the most gifted students in the world.
 Everyone there is an ultimate.
-Ultamate swimmer, ultimate baseball player, ultimate biker gang leader, ultimate pop idol, ect.
+Ultimate swimmer, ultimate baseball player, ultimate biker gang leader, ultimate pop idol, ect.

 Mokoto is excited about being accepted, but then something strange happens.
-He wakes up in one of the classrooms, unsure how he got there and all the windows are sealed behind thick metal plates.
-He meets up with all the other students in the auditorium where they meet an animatronic bear named Monokuma who tells them that they are all trapped inside the school and in order to get out, one of them must commit a murder without the others finding out who-done-it.
-If the class finds out who is guilty, or “blackened,” as the game describes it, then the killer is executed, but if they’re wrong then everyone other than the killer dies.
+He wakes up in one of the classrooms, unsure how he got there, and all the windows are sealed behind thick metal plates.
+He meets up with all the other students in the auditorium, where they meet an animatronic bear named Monokuma, who tells them that they are all trapped inside the school and in order to get out, one of them must commit a murder without the others finding out who-done-it.
+If the class finds out who is guilty, or “blackened,” as the game describes it, then the killer is executed, but if they’re wrong, then everyone other than the killer dies.

 Hell of a hook, right?